vacp2p/rfc/waku.md

 ### Mailserver and client

-Mailservers are waku nodes that can archive messages and delivering them to its peers on-demand.
+Mailservers are waku nodes that can archive messages and deliver them to its peers on-demand.
 A node which wants to provide mailserver functionality MUST store envelopes from incoming message packets (Waku packet-code 0x01).
 The envelopes can be stored in any format, however they MUST be serialized and deserialized to the Waku envelope format.

 A mailserver SHOULD store envelopes for all topics to be generally useful for any peer, however for specific use cases it MAY store envelopes for a subset of topics.